KIDS FOR WOLVES

 My journey of advocacy for endangered animals began the first time I heard a wolf howl.
 It was at the Wolf Conservation Center in South Salem, New York where we had stopped while on my family’s annual trip to Maine.
 I was five, and a city kid who rarely had a chance to see any wild animals such as wolves.

-My love for wolves first appeared when I saw Atka, the Ambassador Wolf, for the first time.
-I was awestruck by his strong stance and incredible presence.
-I was so happy to spend so much time with these animals, and you can imagine the sadness I felt when I found out that they were endangered.
+My love for wolves first appeared when I saw Atka, the WCC's Ambassador wolf, for the first time.
+I was taken back by his strong stance and presence.
+I was so happy to spend time with these animals, and you can imagine the sadness I felt when I found out that they were endangered.

 I was so confused; why would anyone want to get rid of such amazing animals?

-I told my mother that I wanted to do something about this terrible problem, and she had a great idea; to start an organization about wolves, that I could use to spread the word about wolves and the trouble that they are in to my fellow nature-loving children.
+I told my mother that I wanted to do something about the issue, and she had a great idea; to start a nonprofit, that I could use to spread the word about wolves and the trouble that they are in to other kids and adults as well.

 And so, just a few days later, Kids For Wolves was born.
-I set out making a Facebook page and a website, and soon enough, I got into the near-daily rhythm of sharing news, posts about how to save wolves, and of course a few cute pictures as well.
+I set out making a website and a Facebook page, and soon enough, I got into the near-daily rhythm of sharing news, posts about how to save wolves, and of course a few cute pictures as well.